qweered/zaneyos/bugs.md

 # Known bugs

+- error: cannot find flake 'flake:zaneyos' in the flake registries
 - plymouth animation is broken on cachyos kernel
 - normal commands from fish are syntax highlighted, but with sudo not
 - nix-tree spicetfy: error: cannot find flake 'flake:spicetify' in the flake registries